u-boot/u-boot/tools/binman/entries.rst

 Available substitutions for '@' nodes are:

+SEQ:
-    SEQ    Sequence number of the generated fdt (1, 2, ...)
+    Sequence number of the generated fdt (1, 2, ...)
+NAME
-    NAME   Name of the dtb as provided (i.e. without adding '.dtb')
+    Name of the dtb as provided (i.e. without adding '.dtb')

 Note that if no devicetree files are provided (with '-a of-list' as above) then no nodes will be generated.